CS-433/ml-project-1-thevipers/README.md

 With a Test Accuracy of xxxx we got the xxxxx-th place out of 228 teams.

 ### Data
 The data `train.csv` and `test.csv` can be found in https://github.com/epfml/ML_course/tree/master/projects/project1/data, to run the code please download them and place them in a `data` folder.
+It is important to note that the initial output labels are {-1/1} but we remap them to {0/1} when loading the data.

 ### How to run the code
 The project has been developed and test with `python3.8`.